mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 ### MOSIP K8 cluster Nginx server setup
 * For Nginx server setup, we need ssl certificate, add the same into Nginx server.
 *  SSL certificates can be generated in multiple ways.
-Either via lets encrypt if you have public DNS or via openssl certs when you dont have Public DNS.
+Either via lets encrypt if you have public DNS or via openssl certs when you don't have Public DNS.
     *  Letsencrypt: Generate wildcard ssl certificate having 3 months validity when you have public DNS system using below steps.
        * SSH into the nginx server node.
        * Install Pre-requisites